mhartz25/mhartz25.github.io/content/posts/books_2023.md

 #### The Body Keeps the Score by Bessel Van Der Kolk

 Incredible book.
 Something I think everyone can benefit from reading.
-Whether or not you have experiences with Depression, Anxiety, etc. there are many ways in which you can benefit from being more intune with what uour body is telling you.
+Whether or not you have experiences with Depression, Anxiety, etc. there are many ways in which you can benefit from being more intune with what your body is telling you.
 Listen to it.

 #### The Phoenix Project by Gene Kim, George Spafford, Kevin Behr

 A fiction book that is supposed to be teaching you DevOps.
-Probably would've liked it better if I hadn't already read the DevOps Handbook.
+If you care enough about learning DevOps to read this just skip right to the DevOps Handbook.

 #### Mickey7 by Edward Ashton

 Super interesting premise, but kinda disappointing.
 Felt like the author toed the line between comedy and philosophic, but neither aspect of that worked for me.
-The most intersting part of the book was a 5 page background on a character who never actually appears
+The most intersting part of the book was a 5 page background on a character who never actually appears.

 #### South of Broad by Patrick Conroy